Angrej

 Conceived as a romantic comedy set in the pre-partitioned Punjab, Angrej's story was written by Amberdeep Singh, who had always wanted to work on a period film about Punjabi culture.
 The film was shot in the rural parts of Rajasthan and Punjab over 40 days, with Navneet Misser serving as the cinematographer.
-Production designer Raashid Rangrez paid particular attention to the film's sets and costumes as he wanted them to represent the Punjab of the 1940s accurately.
 Jatinder Shah composed the film's soundtrack, which features vocals from Gill, Virk and Sunidhi Chauhan.

 Angrej was released theatrically on 31 July 2015; it received a positive response from film critics and audience alike.
 The performances of the cast, the production design, and the humour were chiefly praised.
 Commercially, Angrej grossed a total of around ₹307 million in its theatrical run and became one of the highest-grossing Punjabi films of all time.
 It was nominated for 22 awards at the 2015 PTC Punjabi Film Awards, winning ten including the Best Film, Best Director (Simerjeet Singh), Best Actor (Gill), and Best Actress (Mehta).

 Plot

-Angrej (Amrinder Gill), an older adult from India, arrives at his pre-partition home in Pakistan, where he meets the current residents.
+Angrej, an older adult from India, arrives at his pre-partition home in Pakistan, where he meets the current residents.
 When asked about his time in Pakistan, he tells them of his life in the pre-partitioned India.

-In 1945, a young farmer Angrej and his friend Aslam (Binnu Dhillon), visit a mela (carnival)in a nearby village.
-Angrej meets Maado (Aditi Sharma) at the mela (who he is in love with).
+In 1945, a young farmer Angrej and his friend Aslam, visit a mela (carnival)in a nearby village.
+Angrej meets Maado at the mela (who he is in love with).
 She reciprocates his feelings.
 He proposes marriage to Maado, but she is reluctant as her family would not approve of a love marriage, neither would Angrej's.
 He tells his mother of his intentions to marry Maado.
 Angrej's mother disapproves of love in general, but his sister-in-law agrees to arrange for the marriage.

 Later, when Angrej goes to inform Maado of the impending marriage proposal, Maado's father catches him.
 Before her father could do anything, a snake bites him, and he loses his ability to speak as a result of partial paralysis.
-Haakam (Ammy Virk), a rich landlord from Lahore and a distant relative of Maado's grandmother, begins to visit Maado's house and flirts with Maado frequently.
+Haakam, a rich landlord from Lahore and a distant relative of Maado's grandmother, begins to visit Maado's house and flirts with Maado frequently.
 Angrej sells his buffalo in order to buy gold bangle for Maado.
 However, she tells him that her family disapproves of his financial condition.
 She gives in to the advances made by Haakam, who brings her various gifts.
 Angrej is heartbroken when he witnesses a secret meeting between the two; Hakkam had brought a wood-cased radio for Maado from Lahore, much to her amusement.